State University of New York at Cortland: Athletics

 Cortland also plays rival SUNY school Oswego each year for the "Dragon Sword" in Women's Field Hockey.
-The sword was donated by Oswego alumni Kimberlee (Bennett) and Michael Champitto and began pay annually in 1999.
+The sword was donated by Oswego alumni Kimberlee (Bennett) and Michael Champitto and began play annually in 1999.
 As of 2021 Cortland has never failed to capture the sword at this event.

 Cortland snapped Salisbury University's 69-game win streak to capture the 2006 NCAA Men's Lacrosse Div.
 III National Championship.
 The team reached the 2007 and 2008 national championship in rematch games against Salisbury University.
-The lacrosse team cemented its spot as a premier team with its second Division III national championship in 2009, defeating Gettysburg in the finals.
+The lacrosse team won its second Division III national championship in 2009, defeating Gettysburg in the finals.

 In 2006 as part of its Silver Anniversary of sponsoring women's sports, the NCAA named the SUNY Cortland women's cross country program as its top cross country program of the past 25 years.
-The Cortland women captured seven NCAA Division III national championships in a nine-year span between 1989 and 1997 (1989, 1991–95, 1997).
+The Cortland women captured seven NCAA Division III national championships in a nine-year span between 1989 and 1997 (1989, 1991–1995, 1997).
 In addition, the Cortland men's cross country team won the 2008 NCAA Div.
 III championship.

 In all, Cortland teams have won 25 national titles, including 18 NCAA crowns.
 Along with the titles mentioned above, the field hockey team won NCAA Div.
 III titles in 1993, 1994 and 2001, the women's outdoor track and field team won an NCAA Div.
 III title in 1985 and the women's indoor track and field team was the 1991 NCAA Div.
 III champion.
 The men's lacrosse squad won the NCAA Div.
 II title in 1975 and the USILA College Division championship in 1973.
 The women's soccer won the 1992 NCAA Div.
 III tournament and captured the first-ever U.S. National Women's Soccer Championship in 1980, defeating UCLA in the finals.
 The men's gymnastics team won USGF Div.
 II-III titles in 1986, 1987, 1989 and 1990.
 The baseball and Women's Lacrosse teams each won their first ever Div.
 III titles in 2015.
 The women's lacrosse team won 18 SUNYAC titles between 1997 and 2015.

+The Men's Football team won its first NCAA Division III National Championship in 2023.